 - The Grey Goose brand, on the other hand, claims to use only the finest ingredients and the highest standard of craftsmanship in its distillation process.
 Both of these, they claim, produce liquor that is smooth and has a very distinct character.
 This is a result of the passion behind its making.
 The commitment is to produce a drink that is of the highest quality.

 - Absolut is a Swedish spirit that is made from natural ingredients.
 Unlike the others, it does not have any added sugar in its contents, thereby giving drinkers a very clean taste of their favorite alcohol.
 But even with its clean distillation, it still has that rich and full-bodied flavor with that complex but smooth character from the fermented grain.
 Drinkers swear to catch a hint of dried fruit in every sip of Absolut.
 This is what the brand calls the “true taste of vodka.”

 Comparisons: Smirnoff, Grey Goose, and Absolut

-Smirnoff however is almost half the price of Grey Goose retailing for $14 while the other brand sells for $30.
-The reason behind the cost differences is because the Smirnoff has 3 distillations while the other more expensive brand has a total of 5 which in many considerations can also produce a better tasting drink.
+Smirnoff’s price, however, is almost half the price of Grey Goose, retailing at an average of $12 while Grey Goose sells for an average of $30.
+The reason behind the cost differences is that Smirnoff has 3 distillations while the other more expensive brand has a total of 5, which in many considerations can also produce a better tasting drink.

-Both of the drinks are distilled three times but although both drinks are almost the same in all aspects, again the Smirnoff pulls out its more winnings in the San Francsico World Spirits with its total of 5 gold rankings in 4 instances from 2001 to 2104.
-But Absolut did not go home zero as it bagged a double gold on the same event in 2013 and it also bagged a 4.3 rating from the Wine Enthusiast Magazine.
+Both of the drinks are distilled three times, but although both drinks are almost the same in all aspects, the Smirnoff pulls out its more winnings in the San Francisco World Spirits with a total of five gold rankings in four instances from 2001 to 2014.
+But Absolut did not go home empty-handed as it bagged a double gold at the same event in 2013 and it also bagged a 4.3 rating from Wine Enthusiast Magazine.